About the Artwork

 Copyright the artist, Photo: © Nick Turpin

-Marble, granite, bronze, powder-coated steel, stainless steel, cast iron, concrete, brass, woven nylon, beech, reinforced plastics, crushed glass, road marking paint, light fittings
+Marble, granite, limestone, basalt, powder-coated steel, stainless steel, bronze, cast iron, concrete, reinforced plastics, glass, pigments, nylon, light fittings

 Jonathan Trayte (b.
 1980, Huddersfield) received a BFA from University of the Creative Arts Canterbury in 2004 and a postgraduate diploma in Fine Art from Royal Academy Schools in 2010.
 Recent exhibitions include New Sculptural Presence, Nilufar, Milan (2019); Fruiting Habits, Friedman Benda, New York (2018); The London Open, Whitechapel Gallery, London (2018); Dream Works, Kate MacGarry, London (2018); SCHUSSBOOMER, Castor Projects, London (2017-18); Tropicana, Christies, London (2017), Identify your Limitations, Vitrine Basel, Switzerland (2017); Milk, Christies, London (2016), Polyculture, The Tetley, Leeds, UK (2016); Experiments in Consuming, The Kings School, Canterbury, UK (2016); The Shoppers Guide, Converse X Dazed at Royal Academy of Arts, London (2015).
 In 2016, he was awarded the Fashion Arts Foundation Award by the British Fashion Council and was the recipient of Time Out Istanbul Residency in Turkey in 2014.
 Trayte’s approach to making sculpture and installation is informed by our global language of consumption and the manipulation of consumer decision-making.
 Using a wide range of materials, methods and processes, his work reinterprets modern consumer behaviour and explores the psychology of desire through surface, material, light and colour.
 The work is a coming together of natural forms and saccharine colours.